IrfaanKhalid/IrfaanKhalid.github.io/README.md

 # generate static project in dist/ folder
 $ npm run generate

+# To generate and copy my resume to dist/, run this before committing
+$ ./build.sh
 ```

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).g